Waning Crescent on

 Moon before ascending node

-12 days after descending node on 20 July 2021 at 13:22 in ♐ Sagittarius.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 3 August 2021 at 02:51 in ♊ Gemini.
+12 days after descending node on 20 July 2021 at 13:22 in ♐ Sagittarius the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 3 August 2021 at 02:51 in ♊ Gemini.

 Moon before northern standstill

-10 days since the previous standstill on 22 July 2021 at 15:11 in ♑ Capricorn when the Moon has reached South declination of ∠-25.643°, the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠25.685° at the point of next northern standstill on 5 August 2021 at 16:46 in ♋ Cancer.
+10 days since the last southern standstill on 22 July 2021 at 15:11 in ♑ Capricorn when the Moon has reached South declination of ∠-25.643° the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠25.685° at the point of next northern standstill on 5 August 2021 at 16:46 in ♋ Cancer.

 Syzygy in 6 days